ekoly/javascript-coding-challenge/README.md

     - Success message after form submission

-      ```
+      ```txt
       Form submitted successfully
       ```

     This aims to test candidate's ability to retrieve the form data from all the fields in a submitted form.

-4. `POST /mocky-api` is completely written using idomatic ES5 syntax.
+3. `POST /mocky-api` is completely written using idomatic ES5 syntax.
 Do a refactoring on the API so that it uses the latest and greatest of ES2015+ features for the sake of readability.

 ## Good luck! :smile: